link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 **JSON Web Token (JWT)** is a widely used method for building identity systems.

-At its core, a **JWT** is an **immutable** credential that represents secure information about a user or entity.
+At its core, a **JWT** is an **immutable** credential that represents secure information about a user.
 A typical JWT looks like this `eyJhbGc.eyJzdWIiO.cThIIoDv`, where the dots separate three encoded sections: **header**, **payload**, and **signature**.

-Removing the dots, you get three distinct encoded parts:
+Removing the dots, we get three distinct encoded parts:

 ```json
 {